-The MicroEJ Testsuite is an engine made for validating any development project using automatic testing.
-The MicroEJ Testsuite engine allows the user to test any kind of projects within the configuration of a generic ant file.
+The MicroEJ Testsuite Engine is a generic tool made for validating any development project using automatic testing.
+This section details advanced configuration for users who wish to integrate custom testsuites in their build flow.
+The MicroEJ Testsuite Engine allows the user to test any kind of projects within the configuration of a generic Ant file.